nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

-= 8.0.1 =
+= 8.1.0 =
-*Release Date - TBD*
+*Release Date - February 18, 2025*

 * added: Preserve Originals option to keep pre-scaled images for WebP and thumbnail generation
 * added: ability for 3rd party plugins to hook into Lazy Load and WebP HTML parsers
+* changed: ImageMagick is default WebP conversion method on supported servers
 * changed: improved performance of custom *_option functions on multisite
 * changed: Max Image Dimensions always override WP big_image threshold
-* changed: ImageMagick is default WebP conversion method on supported servers
 * changed: local image backups not removed on plugin deactivation
 * fixed: Sharpen Images not applied to new WebP Conversion process
+* fixed: WebP Quality not applied to ImageMagick WebP Conversion for thumbnails
 * fixed: WebP resizing overrides custom crop set by Crop Thumbnails
 * fixed: pre-scaled original cannot be found if attachment metadata is incomplete
 * fixed: PHP error in bulk image scanner